 Student use of cars is a privilege, not a right.
 It is also considered a co-curricular activity.
 As such, students who drive to school must meet all co-curricular activity guidelines as related to grade point average and minimum number of credits earned each nine week grading period.
-Students must also pass a drug test per co-curricular guidelines.
 Students who drive to school will need to register their vehicles (including Tolles and PSEO students).
 A current driving permit must be displayed.
 A registration fee of \$5.00 is required.
 The application may be obtained in the HS office.